adrw/docker-cs350-os161/README.md

 Getting Started
 ---
-- Within your os161 directory, start the Docker container with `make`
+- If on your own computer within your os161 directory, start the Docker container with `make`
   - To build image from scratch, run `make build` or `make rebuild` (build without cached Docker images)
-- Start your version of os161 with `./build-test.sh` and any of the options below
+- Compile and run os161 with `./build-test.sh` and any of the options below

 build-test.sh Options
 ---